bfxdev/Arduino/ArduinoStructure/README.md

 In this section we look at the path where the Arduino IDE is installed.
 We will reference to it as `ARDUINO_IDE_PATH`, located at:

 - `C:\Program Files (x86)\Arduino` for a standard Windows installation
-- `C:\Program Files\WindowsApps\ArduinoLLC.ArduinoIDE_xxxxxxx` for a Windows installation from the Microsoft Store
+- `C:\Program Files\WindowsApps\ArduinoLLC.ArduinoIDE_xxxxxxx` for a Windows installation from the Microsoft Store (where the `x` contain the version number of the Arduino Store app and some unique identifiers)
 - `/Applications/Arduino.app` under macOS
 - The folder where it was de-compressed in case of:
   - Portable installation